 Call center managers want reliable workers who show up before the shift starts and stays back after it ends if the need arises.
 Stable agents have high levels of shift adherence and low rates of absenteeism.

 They can be relied upon to handle the more important tasks and manage bigger accounts.
 These employees are most trusted and they’re likely to be promoted as team leaders or supervisors.

 Employees who are also self-motivated to succeed are most valuable.
 Employers don’t need to push them towards success.

 That sense of self-determination must come from the personality of the potential agent.
 These types of workers are always open to feedback, learning, and trying to push themselves to be better at their position.

-As long as they know that the management supports them, their drive to achieve greatness will pull your company to the top.
+As long as they know that the management supports them, their drive to excel will pull your company to the top.

 7. Open to learning and sharing knowledge

 Not all employees in the BPO/KPO industry are experts in their field.
 You’ll need to train your outsourced staff first.
 Look for trainees who are willing to learn what they don’t know yet, and who are ready to share what they do know with their colleagues.
 These are the cream of the crop; they will continue to learn and improve until they’re considered the best of them.

 While customer service needs empathetic employees to handle calls from customers, they’re also expected to gather information and make sure it’s correct and updated.
 Putting wrong information into the database is a hindrance to delivering good service.